-Welcome to the official home of NZ writer Chris Stuart.
+Welcome to the official home of NZ Award-Winning writer Chris Stuart.
 Read about the release of “For Reasons of their Own” and order your signed copy in the online shop.

 Can the past ever be left behind?
 Ask a flawed detective, a former refugee and a government desperate to misuse a dead body to reshape Australia’s security policy.